Fertitta Entertainment: Post Oak Motor Cars

 Fertitta Entertainment owns the luxury car dealership, Post Oak Motor Cars, which is located at the company's headquarters building at The Post Oak Hotel & Tower.
 It includes a Bentley, Rolls-Royce, Karma, and Bugatti dealership.
 Upon opening the Bugatti dealership in 2017, it became the first Bugatti dealership in Houston.
 Post Oak Motor Cars plans a second dealership location in The Woodlands, Texas.
 The dealership also provides used cars of brands besides the brands it's licensed to sell.
-For select guests, the Post Oak Motor Cars provides services to Fertitta's hotels in the Houston area and other businesses it's partnered with.
+For select guests, the Post Oak Motor Cars provides services to Fertitta's hotels in the Houston area and other businesses its partnered with.
 The company is home to Post Oak Power, an exclusive luxury car club that united owners in the Houston area.

 Houston Rockets

-On September 4, 2017, he agreed to purchase the Rockets from Leslie Alexander, pending league approval, for an NBA record $2.2 billion.
+On September 4, 2017, Tilman Fertitta agreed to purchase the Rockets from Leslie Alexander, pending league approval, for an NBA record $2.2 billion.
 On October 6, 2017, Fertitta was approved by the NBA to own the Houston Rockets.